Love them or hate them, Brussels Sprouts are a part of Christmas and knowing how to pressure cook Brussels sprouts is going to make your life easier!

 This method shows you how to pressure cook the Brussels sprouts themselves, with no frills.

-I personally then love them sauted with pancetta or bacon.
+I personally then love them sauted with pancetta or bacon (and all year round).

 Some people like them crispy, which you totally could do after this (above all if you have the Instant Pot Duo Crisp’s air fryer lid).